 Up to 3 sessions may be required depending on the depth of colour of the pigment.
 See our current prices here.

 Does it hurt?

-It can sting a little.
-Because we’re using IPL to create sufficient heat to destroy the pigment cells, this heat can build up and be felt.
-It’s been described as like having an elastic band flicked across your skin.
-The laser flashes incredibly quickly, so it’s a very brief sensation.
-We apply a cooling gel to the area being treated in advance of the treatment taking place and offer use of a cold air jet to cool the skin as the treatment continues.
+The treatment can sting a little because we’re using IPL to create heat to destroy the pigment cells and as this builds up it may be felt.
+Some describe it as like flicking an elastic band across your skin.
+The laser flashes incredibly quickly, so it is only a very brief sensation.
+We apply a cooling gel before starting, plus offer the use of a cold air jet to cool the skin as treatment continues.

 Are there any side-effects?

 As with all treatments affecting the skin there are of course small risks of side-effects.
 Immediately after treatment your skin may feel a little sore, but likely will be very mild.
 Depending on your skin type there may be some slight reddening of the area treated.
 We apply cooling aloe vera gel to reduce any inflammation.
 Any redness or warm sensation will only last a few hours – possibly overnight – leaving no ill-effects.